jdelasrivas-lab/RdeeplearningNN-bioage/README.md

 DeepNeuralNetworks4R
 ================
-Óscar González-Velasco
+Developer: Óscar González-Velasco [oscargv@usal.es] - Cancer Research Center Salamanca (CIC-IBMCC)

+Citing this package: _Oscar González-Velasco, et al., BBA - Gene Regulatory Mechanisms, <https://doi.org/10.1016/j.bbagrm.2020.194491>_

 ================ Implementation of *Deep Neural Networks* in R programing language. ----------------

-Regression algorithm for Omic data prediction in brain transcriptomics (although as a regression model, it can be applied to **any** problem with a dependent continuous variable).
+Regression algorithm package for Omic data prediction in brain transcriptomics (although as a regression model, it can be applied to **any** problem with a dependent continuous variable).

-We will use **a set of transcriptomic data from human brain samples** included on the package as an example of a **regression** model using *deep neural networks* to predict the biological age:
+We will use **a set of transcriptomic data from human brain samples** included on the package as an example of a **regression** model using *deep neural networks* to predict the biological age.
+It consist of 2 dataframes: training.data and test.data, composed of gene signal (numeric) and age of every individual:

 ``` r
 # We load the Deep Neural Network package: